mikeperry-tor/vanguards/README_SECURITY.md

 of your onion service traffic, and it is more difficult for them to impact your reachability for a reachability confirmation attack.

-Additionally, when OnionBalance is used in combination with the addon's bandguards component option **circ_max_megabytes**, this can help protect against bandwidth confirmation attacks that send high volumes of traffic to interesting onion services and watch for any evidence of results on a local internet connection.
+Additionally, when OnionBalance is used in combination with the vanguards addon's bandguards component option **circ_max_megabytes**, this can help protect against bandwidth confirmation attacks that send high volumes of traffic to interesting onion services and watch for any evidence of results on a local internet connection.

 However, OnionBalance needs some tweaks to avoid giving an advantage to the network adversary.
 Because multiple instances of the vanguards addon do not